-Generally speaking, we advise travelers to always wear a mask while visiting Hawaii during the COVID-19 pandemic, not only because it's the right way to show Aloha, but also because in some situations, wearing a mask is required by law.
+All travelers to Hawaii should always wear a mask while visiting Hawaii during the COVID-19 pandemic, not only because it's the right way to show Aloha, but also because in most situations, wearing a mask is required by law.
+Governor David Ige has now implemented a statewide mask mandate in Hawaii.
 Unless you are in your room/house/condo, at the beach, or actively eating in a restaurant, you should wear a mask while in Hawaii, especially if you cannot properly socially distance (six feet minimum).

-Each county may have its own formal rules, so be sure to check the county links below:
+Each county may additionally have its own unique rules; we've included the individual county links below:

 Additional Hawaii Resources

 The following resources have been compiled by GoUS Hawaii to better assist travelers in navigating the various restrictions and state-approved test requirements for visiting Hawaii during the COVID pandemic.
 If you have questions, we are always happy to assist, and you can contact us anytime.
 You may also want to direct your questions to an official state resource, and we've compiled an updated list of Hawaii Official COVID-19 Contacts for travelers, including phone numbers and email addresses when applicable.